EMF & ELF Health Risks: Get The Facts

 Do Low Levels of EMF/ ELF Present a Health Hazard to Humans?

-Numerous videos and articles on the Internet and Facebook have proclaimed the possible dangers of low-level EMF and ELF emitted by common household electrical products.
+Numerous videos and articles on the Internet and Facebook have proclaimed the possible dangers of low-level electromagnetic fields (EMF) and extremely low frequencies (ELF) emitted by common household electrical products.

 To help bring some clarity to this topic, empirical evidence from two credible and impartial reference sources, The Food and Drug Administration and The World Health Organization, are herein provided.

-According to the World Health Organization, in the links posted below, low levels of ELF and EMF, have not been proven to be harmful to human health.
+According to the World Health Organization, low levels of ELF and EMF have not been proven to be harmful to human health.

 Here are a few facts to help put in perspective Gauss meter readings of EMF: